molnarriso/SlurpJob/README.md

 ## License

-This project is licensed under the Apache License 2.0, so feel free to share the fun
+This project is licensed under the Apache License 2.0, so feel free to share the fun.

 ## A Word of Caution